 GOOD FOOD IRELAND GASTROPUBS

-From those early days, the gastro pub has risen to stardom for quality food at reasonable prices.
-In Ireland, the emphasis is still on familiar food, with Irish seafood chowder, hearty soups, great homemade breads for sandwiches, good burgers with local butcher’s steak, fresh fish and hand cut chips on the menus of most good Irish gastro pubs.
+From those early days, the gastropub has risen to stardom for quality food at reasonable prices.
+In Ireland, the emphasis is still on familiar food, with Irish seafood chowder, hearty soups, great homemade bread for sandwiches, good burgers with local butcher’s steak, fresh fish and hand-cut chips on the menus of most good Irish gastro pubs.
 Good Food Ireland gastropubs source local ingredients to give a real taste of Irish cuisine in casual surroundings.
 You will find all these things and a few surprises on each menu.
 Check this little lot out for a fantastic value meal that represents Ireland on every plate.

 EAT AT MASSIMO

-Jp McMahon’s Eat at Massimo pub offering is cool and quirky, as you’d expect from this chef!
-Galway residents and visitors have a treat in store with fantastic food which comes with Jp’s ethos of sourcing best quality and local.
-It has a nice spot outdoors to enjoy an al fresco meal too, when the weather’s good.
+Jp McMahon’s Eat at Massimo pub offer is cool and quirky, as you’d expect from this chef!
+Galway residents and visitors have a treat in store with fantastic food which comes with Jp’s ethos of sourcing the best quality and local.
+It has a nice spot outdoors to enjoy an alfresco meal too when the weather’s good.

 BLAIR’S INN, BLARNEY

-Cute as a button old country pub in Blarney, just outside Cork city, which serves a sublime menu of tradtional and contemporary gastro pub dishes.
+Cute as a button old country pub in Blarney, just outside Cork city, which serves a sublime menu of traditional and contemporary gastropub dishes.
 Owned and run by Richard and Duncan Blair, Blair’s Inn has been in the Blair family for generations.
 Here you’re getting good old fashioned Cork hospitality from two boys who were reared in the industry!
 Not to mention fantastic food and a good selection of Irish craft beers as well as the usual full bar.

 HARTES OF KILDARE